More in this Section

 Key Concepts (The big ideas underpinning the subject)

-- · Understand how to stay safe online/ Understand how spreadsheets are used and the importance of data handling, using databases and SQL
+- Understand how spreadsheets are used and the importance of data handling, using databases and SQL.

-- · Understand the technology hardware/software used everyday/ Understand the history of computer development and technology/ Identify the uses of ICT/Computing in the outside world
+- Identify the uses of ICT/Computing in the outside world.

 What will your child be learning?